opsview/kubernetes-ansible-example/readme.md

 ```
 cd kubernetes-ansible-example
-ansible-playbook --ask-become-pass top.yml
+ansible-playbook -u k8suser -K top.yml
 ```
+... executing the toplevel playbook file, 'top.yml,' as user k8suser.

 ### <a name="deployment-phases"></a>Deployment Phases

-The deployment is carried out in several phases.
+The top.yml playbook begins by installing Python 2 on all nodes (not, strictly speaking, an Ansible requirement -- Ansible can use Python 3, which is installed by default on Ubuntu -- but part of "standard" Ansible deployment patterns).
+Thereafter, deployment is carried out in several phases, by roles.
 To parse what's going on, it can be helpful to read the article _[Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)_ carefully:

 1. **The configure-nodes role is executed on all three nodes** (see **kubernetes-ansible-example/configure-nodes/tasks/main.yml**)
-   - The behavior of the vi editor is corrected for convenience.
+   - The behavior of the vi editor is corrected for later convenience.
    - Swap is turned off and the change made permanent.
    - The server is restarted.
    - Opsview agent dependencies are installed.